KingofApp/koapp-cli/README.md

 * ``build <platform>``

-  Build your Cordova project with all its dependencies for the selected platform.
+  Create and build your Cordova project with all its dependencies for the selected platform.
 You need [Android SDK](https://developer.android.com/studio/index.html?hl=es-419) or [XCode](https://developer.apple.com/xcode/) to build your project.

 * ``help``